kubotal/kad-doc/kad/docs/getting-started/25-improving-component.md

 Once all associated deployments have been migrated to the new version, the initial component can be safely removed.

 As a matter of exercise, you may update the `podinfo1` `componentRelease` to change the component version number.
-You will also need to set `tls: true` and the `certificateIssuer` value.
+You will also need to set `tls: true` and the `clusterIssuer` value.